Millions for Victims of Amtrak Train Collision by Corboy & Demetrio Attorneys

-Attorneys at Corboy & Demetrio have recovered over $15 million for their clients who were injured as a result of an Amtrak collision that occurred near Bourbonnais, Illinois.
+Attorneys at Corboy & Demetrio have recovered millions for their clients who were injured as a result of an Amtrak collision that occurred near Bourbonnais, Illinois.

 On March 15, 1999 an Amtrak train left Chicago at approximately 8 p.m. and was scheduled to arrive at its final destination in New Orleans at 3:30 p.m. on March 16.
 En route to its destination, the train collided with a flatbed tractor-trailer truck at a railroad crossing at McKnight Road near the entrance to the Birmingham Steel Corporation.
 The crash occurred about 3 or 4 miles north of the Kankakee stop and a half mile south of Bourbonnais, Illinois.
 Of the 216 passengers, 13 were confirmed dead and more than 100 passengers were injured.